How We Reviewed IdentityForce

 IdentityForce vs. ID Watchdog

-ID Watchdog comes in at roughly the same cost as IdentityForce with many of the same services, but it has one big plus that may appeal to you if you’ve already sustained an identity breach or theft: Its Platinum Plan gives you retroactive protection against preexisting theft.
+ID Watchdog comes in at a slightly higher price than IdentityForce with many of the same services, but it has one big plus that may appeal to you if you’ve already sustained an identity breach or theft: Its Platinum Plan gives you retroactive protection against preexisting theft.
 LifeLock is our only other identity protection pick to offer this benefit, but its pricing is much steeper.
 If you discover that your identity has been stolen, you can sign up with ID Watchdog after the fact and take advantage of its recovery services.

 IdentityForce vs. Identity Guard